IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/discovery.md

 Discovery requests will be made on the `DiscoveryRequestTopic`, a reply if the request is successful or not will be received on the `DiscoveryReplyTopic`, and a list of discovered devices will be received on the `DiscoveryTopic`.

-We can trigger discovery to recieve information about available devices.
+We can trigger discovery to receive information about available devices.
 ```bash
 ./trigger_discovery.sh
 ```